 \end{proof}

-\begin{remark} This upper bound $\mathcal{O} \left( \frac{n^3 \Delta} {\det(A^*)} \right)$ is not just related to $n$ and $m$ like the ones of Kalai-Kleitman, Sukegawa, and Todd \cite{kk92,sukegawa17,todd14} but also to the condition numbers of the vertices of $A_v$.
+\begin{remark} The upper bound in Theorem \ref{main} is not only related to $n$, like the ones of \cite{kk92,sukegawa17,todd14}, but also to the condition numbers of the vertices of $A_v$.
 If the rays of all $S_v$ are almost perpendicular, then $\det(A^*)$ will be close to one.
-Otherwise, if for some $v$ the rays of $S_v$ are almost linear dependent, then $\det(A^*)$ will be close to zero, and the diameter of the polytope may increase significantly.
+Otherwise, if for some $v$, the rays of $S_v$ are almost linear dependent, then $\det(A^*)$ will be close to zero, and the diameter bound of the polytope given in Theorem \ref{main} will increase significantly.
 Therefore, $\det(A^*)$ can be viewed as the condition number of the polytope. \end{remark}